Assistance to Firefighters Grants (AFG)

 - Dive teams and search and rescue teams, or any similar organizations that do not provide medical transport

-The deadline to submit an application was July 6, 2012.
+The deadline to submit an application is December 6, 2013.
 Similar deadlines are anticipated annually.

 Recent FUNDED Articles